GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

 # Algorand Relay Nodes in Galileo

 Galileo makes launching and maintaining your Algorand relay node easy.
-Your node is fully non-custodial and comes with an integrated development environment which includes python, go, and node runtimes for dApp development.
+Your node is fully non-custodial and comes with an integrated development environment which includes python, go, and nodejs runtimes for dApp development.
 Your personal RPC API is hosted and protected by the [Cloudflare](https://www.cloudflare.com/products/tunnel/) edge network so you don't have to worry about port firewall configurations.
 Check out the information below to learn more about the Algorand Mission framework in Galileo.